Lee Byrne says he felt his Wales career was over "a year or two ago".

 Byrne was recalled to the Wales squad for the 2013 Six Nations when Robert Howley deputised as head coach with Warren Gatland leading the Lions to Australia.

 However, the former Scarlets and Ospreys star did not play as Wales successfully retained their title.

 Since then Byrne admits that there has been no contact with the Wales management, although he stressed that he would be happy to join up with the national squad if he was asked.

-in their opening autumn Test, including to backs Jonathan Davies and Liam Williams and the ranks have been filled by Dragons pair Hallam Amos and Tom Prydie.
+Wales in their in their opening autumn Test, including to backs Jonathan Davies and Liam Williams and the ranks have been filled by Dragons pair Hallam Amos and Tom Prydie.